hillwater/gomoku-engine/README.md

 ````
-export CLOUDAMQP_URL=amqp://localhost

-./run.sh
+docker run -e "REDIS_HOST=localhost" -d hillwater/gomoku-engine:3.0.0
 ````

 ## what's inside
 it's a node js service.
-consume message from AMQP, such as rabbitmq. the message is a gomoku board state. this service use an C++ addon module to calculate the target smart position. send the result to AMQP. this service only do calcuation, so it's stateless.
+consume message from redis list queue, the message is a gomoku board state. this service use an C++ addon module to calculate the target smart position. write the result to redis. this service only do calcuation, so it's stateless.

-The front side, should handle the UI request, and send gomoku board state to AMQP, and receive messages. the JS side every 1 second to poll the caculation result.
+The front side, should handle the UI request, and send gomoku board state to redis list. the JS side every 1 second to poll the caculation result.